GoFundMe removes Israel Folau's fundraising campaign for breaching terms of service

 "There are other parts that say men should value their goats and their cows more than their wives.
 Divorce is adultery.
 So you should basically, an extension of that, anyone who divorces should go to hell.
 So, there are some weird things in there that just are not relevant to today's society, and make Christians look bad."

-"Well, I won't turn to you for theological advice Kochie," Mr Iles shot back.
+"Well, I won't turn to you for theological advice Kochie," Iles shot back.

-"There's a messy amalgamation of things there, but let's put that to one side," Mr Iles said.
+"There's a messy amalgamation of things there, but let's put that to one side," Iles said.

 "These conversations should be able to be had.
 We should criticise, we should debate, but what it's cost him is unreasonable.
 Which is that he has posted scripture, which is part of the mainstream beliefs of millions of Australians, and the politically correct baseball bat has been wielded against him.